antonioribeiro/steroids/readme.md

 ### HTML Attributes, Local Variables and Positional Parameters

-You can dynamically create and send any number of paramenters to your commands:
+You can dynamically create and send any number of parameters to your commands:

 #### HTML Attributes